pedrojunqueira/da-100/README.md

 - Use or create a data flow
 	- [Documentation Create](https://docs.microsoft.com/en-us/power-bi/transform-model/dataflows/dataflows-create)
 	- [Documentation Create and use](https://docs.microsoft.com/en-us/power-query/dataflows/create-use)
-	- A Dataflow in other words is Power Query running in the cloud(PowerBI Service)
+	- A Dataflow in other words is Power Query running in the cloud (PowerBI Service)
 	- A dataflow is a collection of tables that are created and managed in workspaces in the Power BI service.
 	- Create a DataFlow
 		- To create a dataflow, launch the Power BI service in a browser then select a workspace (dataflows are not available in my-workspace in the Power BI service)
 		- There are a multiple of ways to create or build on top of a new dataflow:
-			- Create a dataflow using define new tables: Connecting to a new source and "creating a table(query) in data flow.
+			- **Create a dataflow using define new tables**: Connecting to a new source and "creating a table(query) in data flow.
 E.g. connecting to a SQL database and importing some data into dataflow
 			- Create a dataflow using linked tables: Enables you to reference an existing table, defined in another dataflow, in a read-only fashion.
 				- Linked tables are available only with Power BI Premium.
-			- Create a dataflow using a computed table: Creating a dataflow using a computed table allows you to reference a linked table and perform operations on top of it in a write-only fashion.
+			- **Create a dataflow using a computed table**: Allows you to reference a linked table and perform operations on top of it in a write-only fashion.
 				- The result is a new table, which is part of the dataflow.
 To convert a linked table into a computed table, you can either create a new query from a merge operation, or if you want to edit or transform the table, create a reference or duplicate of the table.
-			- Create a dataflow using import/export: Creating a dataflow using import/export lets you import a dataflow from a file.
+			- **Create a dataflow using import/export**: Creating a dataflow using import/export lets you import a dataflow from a file.
 This is useful if you want to save a dataflow copy offline, or move a dataflow from one workspace to another.
 		- Configuring a Dataflow
 			- You can configure Dataflow schedule refresh and define how often you want it refreshed
-			- In the service find the dataflow and select the More menu (the ellipsis) and select Settings.
+			- In the PBI service, find the dataflow and select the More menu (the ellipsis) and select Settings.
 			- In configuration you can set
 				- Gateway Connection: What gateway dataflow connects to
 				- Data Source Credentials: Data source credential dataflow connects to